Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper studies a large-scale spatio-temporal task assignment problem by a swarm of autonomous drones.
-We propose a new synergetic optimization approach named \emph{DO-RL}, by integrating both distributed evolutionary optimization and DRL, to solve the problem by optimizing the flight paths, data collection and recharging assignment of drone swarms.
+This paper studies a autonomous task allocation problem for large-scale, dynamic spatio-temporal sensing by a swarm of autonomous drones.
+A new hybrid optimization approach named \emph{DO-RL} is proposed, by integrating both distributed optimization and DRL, to solve the problem by optimizing the flight paths, data collection and recharging assignment of drone swarms.
 In each time period, drones determine their overall flying directions to destinations with charging stations via DRL, and autonomously evolve their navigation and sensing plans using collective learning.
 Extensive experimentation using realistic urban mobility reveals the effectiveness of \emph{DO-RL} and provides valuable insights for the broader community: The combination of short-term and long-term strategies proves highly effective in overcoming their standalone limitations in drone-based traffic monitoring.
 Short-term methods compensate the challenges of training complexity, energy consumption and recharging, while long-term approaches account for maximizing accumulated rewards, enhancing the overall sensing performance.
-This collaborative approach allows the system to dynamically adapt to changing environments, efficiently managing varying drone resources and enabling extended operations.
+The proposed approach allows the system to dynamically adapt to changing environments, efficiently managing varying drone resources and enabling extended operations.

-However, the designed framework can be further improved towards several research avenues: 1) Use of simulated and real-world datasets in other applications, such as disaster response.
-2) Consideration of more realistic factors such as obstacles and charging capability.
-3) Research of the real-time drone testbed to validate the applicability of the proposed method.